rheradio/offline-handwritten-doc-analysis/README.md

       <word>Suen, C.</word>
   </group>
   ```
 3. **Data analysis**.
 We performed the bibliometric analysis of the paper sample with the help of [SciMAT](https://sci2s.ugr.es/scimat/), which is an open-source tool (GPLv3).
-The file [scimat_database](https://github.com/rheradio/OfflineHandwrittenDocumentAnalysis/blob/main/scimat_database/scimat_database) stores our paper sample andthe parameters we configured to undertake our analysis.
+The file [scimat_database](https://github.com/rheradio/OfflineHandwrittenDocumentAnalysis/blob/main/scimat_database/scimat_database) stores our paper sample and the parameters we configured to undertake our analysis.
 To use it:

   * First, [download SciMAT](https://sci2s.ugr.es/scimat/download.html).
   * Then, run SciMAT and open the file [scimat_database](https://github.com/rheradio/OfflineHandwrittenDocumentAnalysis/blob/main/scimat_database/scimat_database) with the menu option [*File -> Open Project*](https://sci2s.ugr.es/scimat/software/v1.01/SciMAT-v1.0-userGuide.pdf)